 The white paper Data Practices for Developing Life Career Abilities: Measure What Matters -- is an introduction to one of the keys in developing Life/Career Abilities (soft skills and non-cognitive skills).
 Schools cannot fully improve practices in facilitating student’s development of these skills until staff begins to quantify and measure these essential behaviors.

 One of the powerful ways to both measure and develop life/career abilities is through the use of multi-level rubrics for agreed-upon behaviors that students should develop.
-Successful Practices has developed a rubrics for nearly 100 important personal, work and career related behaviors.
-These behaviors and rubrics are available in an online database which educators can browse and download a rubric they wish to use.
+Successful Practices has developed rubrics for nearly 100 important personal, work, and career-related behaviors.
+These behaviors and rubrics are available in an online database in which educators can browse and download a rubric they wish to use.
 Explore the Life/Career Competencies Rubrics.
-Here is link to a demonstration video on using the database.
+Here is a link to a demonstration video on using the database.

 There are also several commercial workplace readiness student assessments which include many of the life/career abilities.
 Listed are some of the most frequently used.
 These are only for information purposes and educators are encouraged to review them and select any that are appropriate to their needs.